-Join Mike Meyers for an in-depth discussion in this video Special IP addresses, part of CompTIA A+ Exam Prep (220-901) Part 5: Networking.
+Join Mike Meyers for an in-depth discussion in this video Special IP addresses, part of CompTIA A+ (220-901) Cert Prep: 5 Networking.

 - When we talk about IP Addresses, we have lots…and lots of them that are out there…but we do have some special IP Addresses.…So I want to cover these in this episode very very quickly.…The first one I want to cover is broadcast.…Now the classic broadcast is 255.255.255.255.…If one computer sends out that particular IP Address,…every computer on the local area network…is going to listen and take in whatever that packet is.…The second one I want to talk about is called loopback.…